GOPB-Policy-and-Economic-Analysis/uec-app-jackson/README.md

-This project to be included in its own folder as a sibling folder of Queries project. data_queries.R in other project should be run before this app.R is published, as that script is what populates data for this application.
+This project to be included in a sibling folder of the Queries project, both within the same parent folder. data_queries.R in the other project should be run after this project's folder exists in the parent directory, and before this app.R is published, as that script is what populates data for this application.